Python-SIP/sip/sphinx/c_api.rst

             0x01 disallows the conversion of ``Py_None`` to ``NULL``

-            0x02 implements the :fanno:`Factory` annotation
+            0x02 implements the :fanno:`Factory` and :fanno:`TransferBack`
+                 annotations

             0x04 suppresses the return of the state of the returned C/C++ instance.
 Note that the ``int *`` used to return the state is not passed if this flag is specified.

         .. note::
             This is deprecated from SIP v4.8.
-Instead you should use ``Df``.
+Instead you should use ``Hf``.

     ``Df`` (wrapped instance) [const :ctype:`sipTypeDef` \*, int \*, void \*\*]
         Convert a Python object to a C structure, C++ class or mapped type